dseclub/MDSE/README.md

 **Books:**

+**Data Science on AWS: Implementing End-to-End, Continuous AI and Machine Learning Pipelines** by Chris Fregly, Antje Barth

+**Docker for Data Science** by Joshua Cook

+**Data Wrangling with Python** by Jacqueline Kazil, Katharine Jarmul

 **Practical DevOps** by Joakim Verona

 **Effective DevOps with AWS: Ship faster, scale better, and deliver incredible productivity Paperback – July 31, 2017** by Nathaniel Felsen

-**Docker for Data Science** by Joshua Cook

-**Data Wrangling with Python** by Jacqueline Kazil, Katharine Jarmul

 **Introduction to Machine Learning with Python** by Andreas C. Mueller , Sarah Guido